eastoid/mini-totpauthserver/README.md

 All secrets are loaded in memory at startup.
 Any changes to secrets.json must be loaded with `/totp/reload/{logoutAll}`

 If secrets.json becomes corrupted or inaccessible, certain functions such as saving or deleting secrets becomes disabled.
 Any issues have to be fixed manually.
+When any issues are fixed, the reload endpoint can be called.

 Default locations:
 - Windows: `C:\ProgramData\totpauthserver\secrets.json` - %ALLUSERSPROFILE%